 Do you need planning permission to change conservatory into a room?

-Additionally, there are certain size regulations in place that means that, if your extension option is under 30m2 in floor size and is a single storey, then you may also be exempt from planning permission.
+Additionally, there are certain size regulations in place that mean that; if your extension option is under 30m2 in floor size, then you may also be exempt from permission.

-We here at Double Glazing on the Web are here to help you get competitive quotes for installations on all kinds of double glazing and home improvement installations and products, working with a number of reputable local companies operating within your area.
+We are here to help you get competitive conservatory quote for installations on all kinds of glazing and new space installations and products, working with a number of reputable local companies operating within your area.

-To get started finding quotes, head on over to our free online Double Glazing Cost Calculator and start designing your ideal home improvement project from scratch.
+To get started finding quotes, head on over to our free online Conservatory Cost Calculator and start designing your ideal improvement project from scratch.